Lykos153/git-annex-remote-googledrive/README.md

    1. [Install git-annex](https://git-annex.branchable.com/install/)
    2. Make sure PyDrive and annexremote are installed.
-   3. Copy `git-annex-remote-gdrive2` into your $PATH
+   3. Copy `git-annex-remote-googledrive` into your $PATH

 ## Usage

 1. Create a git-annex repository ([walkthrough](https://git-annex.branchable.com/walkthrough/))
-2. In the repository, run `git-annex-remote-gdrive2 setup` and follow the instructions to authenticate with your Google account.
+2. In the repository, run `git-annex-remote-googledrive setup` and follow the instructions to authenticate with your Google account.
 3. Add a remote for Google Drive.
 This example:

    * Adds a git-annex remote called `google`